 Carole Grisham is inspired to create elegant and contemporary works of art using traditionally hand-crafted and historical methods and modern materials in new and unlikely ways.
 In a world of mass production, Carole believes that detailed, beautiful and unique goods will survive fleeting fashions.
 Carole knows that when the creation of a much loved treasure is the goal of your work, perfection is key.

-Carole’s love for hand-made objects and textiles and her ability to use unlikely materials, comes from working with her mother, Alyce Hiyama, a talented tailor and costume designed.
+Carole’s love for hand-made objects and textiles and her ability to use unlikely materials, comes from working with her mother, Alyce Hiyama, a talented tailor and costume designer.
 She has perfected her skills through coursework, teaching and continued practice.
 Carole has returned to this first love after successful executive careers with leading Pacific Northwest companies and non-profit organizations.

 Every item from Hiyama Studios embraces the art of the hand fabricated luxury item.
 Using an historical wooden braiding stand of Japanese origin and hand needle work, Carole creates vibrantly colored textile and beaded jewelry from fine silk, cotton and monofilament threads and small glass beads, stones and found objects.
 Materials are carefully selected to enhance design details and unusual embellishments make each work a visually appealing treasure.
 All work is done meticulously by hand, bead by bead and thread to thread.